Alluxio/alluxio/docs/en/Advanced/Alluxio-Storage-Management.md

 * Table of Contents
 {:toc}

-Alluxio manages the local storage, including memory, of Alluxio workers to act as a distributed buffer cache.
+Alluxio2 manages the local storage, including memory, of Alluxio workers to act as a distributed buffer cache.
 This fast data layer between user applications and the various under storages results in vastly improved I/O performance.